The-Osint-Toolbox/OSINT-Browser-Extensions/README.md

   <img width="250" height="175" src="https://www.cqcore.uk/wp-content/uploads/2024/06/Screenshot-2024-06-13-122030.png">
 </p>
 <p>The browser extensions listed on this page are available on Chrome Web Store.
 You may not find all the extension available on Firefox.</p>
 <p>Ensure that you are happy with what each extension does and the privacy & OPSEC implications.
-These extensions are not recommendations and other extensions are available that will do similar tasks.</p>
+It is well known some extensions are malicious and some genuine ones have been hijacked.These extensions are not recommendations and other extensions are available that will do similar tasks.</p>
 <br></br>
 <table>
     <tr>